 In the 1920s by French chemist René-Maurice Gattefossé, whilst working in a perfume laboratory set his arm on fire.
 He thrust his arm into the nearest cold liquid which in this case was lavender oil.
 He experienced immediate pain relief and the burn healed more quickly than could have been expected.
 He coined the term Aromatherapy now given to this use of essential oils for medical and or mood treatments, check out cannablis labs reviews for more information.

 oday, essential oils are often used in aromatherapy.
-This practice uses essential oils to engage your sense of smell and promote a balanced physiological response.
+This practice uses the best nebulizing diffusers and essential oils to engage your sense of smell and promote a balanced physiological response.
 People who use aromatherapy often report feelings of relaxation, reduced stress, and comfort.

 You may also use essential oils with other forms of alternative treatments like acupuncture or massage.
 Some people use essential oils along with standard treatments like pain medication and other therapies recommended by their doctor.

 Although more research is needed, the leading cause of disability in the US is Arthritis and there’s evidence to suggest certain oils can be used to relieve some arthritis symptoms.
 Keep reading to find out which oils may be beneficial and how to use them.

 Essential Oils may be applied in the following ways